y-scope/fluent-bit-clp/README.md

 #### Fluent Bit Input

-Fluent Bit can collect application logs from >40 different [sources][2].
+Fluent Bit can collect application logs from >40 different [sources][3].
 Common sources include tailing log files and other Fluent Bit instances.

 #### CLP Output Plugin

-Output plugin receives logs from Fluent Bit and parses them into [CLP IR][1].
-CLP IR consists of a timestamp, a list of variable values, and the log type.
-IR is then compressed with [Zstd][3] in default mode without dictionaries.
+Output plugin receives logs from Fluent Bit and parses them into [CLP KV-IR][1].
+KV-IR is then compressed with [Zstd][4] in default mode without dictionaries.

 #### Output

-Compressed IR output is sent to plugin output (currently only AWS S3 is supported).
-CLP can directly ingest compressed IR output and convert into archives for efficient storage and search.
+Compressed KV-IR output is sent to plugin output (currently only AWS S3 is supported).
+CLP-JSON can directly ingest compressed KV-IR output and convert into archives for efficient storage and search.

 ### Usage

 Each plugin has its own README to help get started.
-Currently, we only have a [AWS S3 plugin](plugins/out_clp_s3/README.md), but please submit an issue if you need to send IR to another output.
+Currently, we only have an [AWS S3 plugin](plugins/out_clp_s3/README.md), but please submit an issue if you need to send KV-IR to another output.

 ### Linting